 After creating the ACS Office of LGBTQ Policy & Practice, the agency successfully trains thousands of staff and partners to carry out the agency’s newly created policy ensuring non-discrimination and affirming services for lesbian, gay, bisexual, transgender, and questioning young people—the strongest in the country.
 This builds on other accomplishments, including ACS’ “Be The Reason” campaign, a foster/adoptive parent recruitment that features the LGBT community.
 Learn more about our work.

 - 2014: Gladys Carrión is appointed Commissioner.
-Read more about Commissioner Carrión.
 Commissioner Carrión charges ACS to refocus the agency to concentrate on ensuring the overall well-being of children and families, beyond the historical child welfare framework of permanency and safety.
-Read more about the Commissioner’s vision for well-being.
+Read more about her vision for well-being.

 ACS works with the Mayor’s Office to create the New York City Children’s Cabinet, over 20 city agencies joined together to promote collaboration and coordination around issues impacting the health, safety and well-being of families and children.